Zaltarba/blog/_posts/2025-09-27-FactorModelSDFLink.md

 layout: post
 title: "The SDF Explained: Why Factor Models Actually Work"
 categories: [Quantitative Finance]
 excerpt: "Learn why factor models work in finance.
-Beneath their growing complexity in the number of factors lies a deeper unifying idea: factor models are, at their core, just approximations of the Stochastic Discount Factor (SDF)."
+Beneath their growing complexity in the number of factors lies a deeper unifying idea: factor models are, at their core, a way to approximate the Stochastic Discount Factor (SDF)."
 image: /thumbnails/LinkingFactorModelsAndSDF.jpeg
 hidden: False
 tags: [risk neutral measure in finance, stochastic discount factor tutorial, finance, factor model, fama french, capm]
 ---

 Asset pricing has evolved dramatically over the past several decades, shifting from simple models based on a single market factor to an expansive [zoo](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4605976) of multifactor frameworks.
-But beneath the growing complexity lies a deeper unifying idea: factor models are, at their core, just approximations of the Stochastic Discount Factor (SDF).
-This post is not about which factors “work” or how to pick them—it's about why factor models work at all.
-Drawing on insights from [Cochrane (2005)](https://www.johnhcochrane.com/asset-pricing), we'll explore how the seemingly empirical world of factor investing is fundamentally tied to the SDF.
+But beneath the growing complexity lies a deeper unifying idea: factor models are, at their core, a way to approximate the Stochastic Discount Factor (SDF).
+This post is not about which factors “work” or how to pick them, it's about why factor models work at all.
+Drawing on insights from [Cochrane (2005)](https://www.johnhcochrane.com/asset-pricing), we'll explore how the empirical world of factor investing is fundamentally tied to the SDF.

 ## Table of Contents